British PM reveals Brexit plan: What is 'hard Brexit' and what's next?

 LONDON — Britain's Prime Minister finally laid out her plans for Brexit Tuesday, nearly seven months after the shock U.K. vote to quit the European Union (EU).

-Theresa May, who came to power after the referendum result prompted the resignation of her predecessor David Cameron, said Britain will seek a so-called hard Brexit — meaning the U.K. wants to quit the EU completely, along with the associated single market for goods.
+Theresa May, who came to power after the referendum result prompted the resignation of her predecessor David Cameron, said Britain will seek a so-called 'hard Brexit' — meaning the U.K. wants to quit the EU completely after four decades of membership, along with the single market for goods.

 In a major speech, May said Britain will seek a clean break and not "anything that leaves us half-in, half-out."
 Britain won't "hold on to bits of membership," nor seek associate or partial membership of the bloc, she said.